 LMRCSC, NOAA collab fuels Antarctic research

-Collaborative research is a key tenant of the LMRCSC II, and few scientists exemplify that better than Carolina Bonin Lewallen, Ph.D., Associate Professor in the Marine and Environmental Sciences Department at Hampton University, and Douglas Krause, Ph.D., leader of the U.S. Antarctic Marine Living Resources Program at NOAA Fisheries.
+Collaborative research is a key tenet of the LMRCSC II, and few scientists exemplify that better than Carolina Bonin Lewallen, Ph.D., Associate Professor in the Marine and Environmental Sciences Department at Hampton University, and Douglas Krause, Ph.D., leader of the U.S. Antarctic Marine Living Resources Program at NOAA Fisheries.
 The two scientists have been actively collaborating, thanks…Read more LMRCSC, NOAA collab fuels Antarctic research

 Gudes scholar incorporates social science into dolphinfish research